pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 SLIST is a structure which describes the name servers and the zone which the resolver is currently trying to query.
 Neither {{RFC1034}} nor this document define how a resolver uses SLIST; they only define how to populate it.

-A DELEG-aware SLIST needs to be able to hold two types of information: delegations defined by NS records and delegations defined by DELEG records.
+A DELEG-aware SLIST needs to be able to hold two types of information, delegations defined by NS records and delegations defined by DELEG records.
 DELEG and NS delegations can create cyclic dependencies and/or lead to duplicate entries which point to the same server.
 Resolvers need to enforce suitable limits to prevent damage even if someone has incorrectly configured some of the data used to create an SLIST.

 This leads to a modifications of the description from earlier documents for DELEG-aware resolvers can find the best servers to ask.
 That description becomes:

-1. Determine deepest possible zone cut which can potentially hold the answer for given (query name, type, class) combination:
+1. Determine deepest possible zone cut which can potentially hold the answer for a given (query name, type, class) combination:

     1. Start with SNAME equal to QNAME.

     1. If QTYPE is a type that is authoritative at the parent side of a zone cut (currently, DS or DELEG), remove the leftmost label from SNAME.
 For example, if the QNAME is "test.example." and the QTYPE is DELEG or DS, set SNAME to "example.".

-1. Look for locally-available DELEG and NS RRsets, starting at current SNAME.
+1. Look for locally-available DELEG and NS RR sets, starting at current SNAME.

-    1. For given SNAME, check for existence of a DELEG RRset.
+    1. For a given SNAME, check for the existence of a DELEG RR set.
 If it exists, the resolver MUST use its content to populate SLIST.
-However, if the DELEG RRset is known to exist but is unusable (for example, if it is found in DNSSEC BAD cache), the resolver MUST NOT instead use an NS RRset, even if it is locally available; instead, the resolver MUST treat this case as if no servers were available.
+However, if the DELEG RR set is known to exist but is unusable (for example, if it is found in DNSSEC BAD cache), the resolver MUST NOT instead use an NS RR set; instead, the resolver MUST treat this case as if no servers were available.

-    1. If a given SNAME is proven to not have a DELEG RRset but does have NS RRset, the resolver MUST copy the NS RRset into SLIST.
+    1. If a given SNAME is proven to not have a DELEG RR set but does have an NS RR set, the resolver MUST copy the NS RR set into SLIST.

     1. If SLIST is now populated, stop walking up the DNS tree.
-However, if SLIST is not populated, remove leftmost label from SNAME and go back to the first step, using the new (shortened) SNAME.
+However, if SLIST is not populated, remove the leftmost label from SNAME and go back to the first step, using the newly shortened SNAME.
 Do not go back to the first step if doing so would exceed the amount of work that the resolver is configured to do when processing names; see {{too-much-work}}.

-The rest of the Step 2's description is not affected by this document.
+The rest of Step 2's description is not affected by this document.

 TODO: Determine what to do about "QNAME=.
 QTYPE=DELEG" or "QNAME=.
 QTYPE=DS" queries, which by definition do not have answers in the DNS.

-### Nameserver Information for Delegation {#nameserver-info}
+### Name Server Information for Delegation {#nameserver-info}

-The DELEG and DELEGI records have four keys that describe information about nameservers.
+The DELEG and DELEGI records have four keys that describe information about name servers.
-The purpose of this information is to populate the SLIST with IP addresses of the nameservers for a zone.
+The purpose of this information is to populate the SLIST with IP addresses of the name servers for a zone.
 The types of information defined in this document are:

-* server-ipv4: a set of IPv4 addresses for nameservers
+* server-ipv4: a set of IPv4 addresses for name servers
-* server-ipv6: a set of IPv6 addresses for nameservers
+* server-ipv6: a set of IPv6 addresses for name servers
-* server-name: a set of hostnames of nameservers; the addresses must be fetched
+* server-name: a set of hostnames of name servers; the addresses must be fetched
-* include-delegi: a set of domain names that point to a DELEGI RRsets, which in turn have more information about the delegation
+* include-delegi: a set of domain names that point to a DELEGI RR sets, which in turn have more information about the delegation

+These keys MUST have a non-empty DelegInfoValue.

 The presentation values for server-ipv4 and server-ipv6 are comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{?RFC5952}} {{?RFC4001}}.
-The wire formats for server-ipv4 and server-ipv6 are a sequence of IP addresses in network byte order (for the respective address family).
+The wire formats for server-ipv4 and server-ipv6 are a sequence of IP addresses, in network byte order, for the respective address family.

-The presentation values for server-name and include-delegi are as sets of full-qualified domain names, separated by commas.
+The presentation values for server-name and include-delegi are sets of fully-qualified domain names, separated by commas.
-The wire format for server-name and include-delegi are each a concatenated set of a wire-format domain names.
+The wire format for server-name and include-delegi are each a concatenated set of a wire-format domain names, where the root label provides the separation between names.
 The names in the wire format MUST NOT be compressed.

 TODO: Are they?
 Are we going to forbid normal zone file expansion where names without trailing . get current origin appended to them?

-If any one of these keys is used, it MUST have a value (that is, it cannot be a key with a zero-length value).

-A DELEG or DELEGI record MUST NOT have more than one set of server information, chosen from the following:
+A DELEG or DELEGI record MUST have one, and only one, set of server information, chosen from the following:

 - one server-ipv4 key
 - one server-ipv6 key
-- a pair consisting of one server-ipv4 and one server-ipv6
+- a pair consisting of one server-ipv4 key and one server-ipv6 key
 - one server-name key
 - one include-delegi key

-This restriction only applies to a single DELEG or DELEGI record; a DELEG or DELEGI RRset can have records with different server information keys.
+This restriction only applies to a single DELEG or DELEGI record; a DELEG or DELEGI RR set can have records with different server information keys.

 When using server-name, the addresses for all the names in the set must be fetched using normal DNS resolution.
 This means the names in the value of the server-name key or the include-delegi key MUST NOT be inside the delegated domain.

+With this initial DELEG specification, servers are still expected to be reached on the standard DNS port for both UDP and TCP, 53.
+While a future specification is expected to address other transports using other ports, its eventual semantics are not covered here.

 ### Populating the SLIST from DELEG and DELEGI Records {#slist}

-Each individual DELEG record inside a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, can cause the addition of zero or more entries to SLIST.
+Each individual DELEG record inside a DELEG RR set, or each individual DELEGI record in a DELEGI RR set, can cause the addition of zero or more entries to SLIST.

-A resolver processes each individual DELEG record within a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, using the following steps:
+A resolver processes each individual DELEG record within a DELEG RR set, or each individual DELEGI record in a DELEGI RR set, using the following steps:

-1. If a record has more than one type of server information keys, or has multiple server information keys of the same type, that record is malformed.
+1. If a record has more than one type of server information key (excluding the IPv4/IPV6 case), or has multiple server information keys of the same type, that record is malformed.
 Stop processing this record.

-1. If one or more server-ipv4 or server-ipv6 keys are present inside the record, copy all the address values from the server-ipv4 or server-ipv6 fields in the record into SLIST.
+1. If server-ipv4 and/or server-ipv6 keys are present inside the record, copy all of the address values into SLIST.
 Stop processing this record.

-1. If a server-name key is present in the record, resolve each name in the value into addresses.
+1. If a server-name key is present in the record, resolve each name in the value into IPv4 and/or IPv6 addresses.
 Copy these addresses into SLIST.
 Stop processing this record.

-1. If a include-delegi key is present in the record, resolve each name in the value using the DELEGI RRtype.
+1. If an include-delegi key is present in the record, resolve each name in the value using the DELEGI RR type.
 Recursively apply the algorithm described in this section, after checking that the maximum loop count described in {{too-much-work}} has not been reached.

 1. If none of the above applies, SLIST is not modified by this particular record.

 A DELEG-aware resolver MAY implement lazy filling of SLIST, such as by deferring processing remaining records if SLIST already has what the resolver considers a sufficiently large pool of addresses to contact.

+The order in which to try the servers in the final SLIST is outside the scope of this document.

 ## Authoritative Servers

 DELEG-aware authoritative servers act differently when handling queries from DELEG-unaware clients (those with DE=0) than from DELEG-aware clients (those with DE=1).

-The server MUST copy the value of the DE bit from the query into the response.
+The server MUST copy the value of the DE bit from the query into the response, to signal that it is a DELEG-aware server.

 ### DELEG-unaware Clients

 DELEG-unaware clients do not use DELEG records for delegation.
-When a DELEG-aware authoritative server responds to a DELEG-unaware client, any DELEG record in the response does not create a zone cut, is not returned in referral responses, and is not considered authoritative on the parent side of a zone cut.
+When a DELEG-aware authoritative server responds to a DELEG-unaware client, any DELEG record in the response would not signal a zone cut, is not returned in referral responses, and is not considered authoritative on the parent side of a zone cut.
-Because of this, DELEG-aware authoritative servers MUST answer as if they are DELEG-unaware.
+Because of this, DELEG-aware authoritative servers MUST answer as if they are DELEG-unaware to DELEG-unaware clients.
-Please note this instruction does not affect DNSSEC signing, i.e. no special handling for NSEC type bitmap is necessary and DELEG RRtype is accurately represented even for DELEG-unaware clients.
+Please note this instruction does not affect DNSSEC signing, i.e. no special handling for NSEC type bitmap is necessary and DELEG RR type is accurately represented even for DELEG-unaware clients.

-Two specific cases of DELEG-aware authoritative responding in DELEG-unaware manner are described here.
+Two specific cases of DELEG-aware authoritative servers responding in a DELEG-unaware manner are described here.

 #### DELEG-unaware Clients Requesting QTYPE=DELEG

-From the perspective of DELEG-unaware clients, DELEG RRtype does not have special semantics and should behave like an old ordinary RR type, e.g. TXT.
+From the perspective of DELEG-unaware clients, the DELEG RR type does not have special semantics and should behave like an old ordinary RR type, e.g. TXT.
 Thus, queries with DE=0 and QTYPE=DELEG MUST result in a normal legacy response.
 This would be a legacy referral response if there are NS records, or the actual DELEG RR type if the owner name does not have NS records.